willyfully/rocketpool-hyperdrive-node-sync-monitor/README.md

 The script runs the rocketpool node sync or hyperdrive service sync commands and parses the output to check if the node is synced.

 ## Credits
-Thanks Cursor + Claude 3.5 sonnet for the huge help!
+Special thanks to Cursor and Claude 3.5 Sonnet AI assistant for their invaluable contributions!

 ## Installation:
 1. Create the installation directory and copy files: